mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Community.md

 AT theory emphasises that the process of activity does not start in a vacuum.
 This helps justify the formative intervention process which is active in intervention and in the initial shaping of activity.
 In an educational context, this can involve introduction of tasks as starting activities to shape.
 This is justified conceptually from a view of not restricting participant agency in that some form of activity should be suggested in order for them to make a rational choice as to weather to participate.
 It follows that this activity should encourage the communication that participant choice is significant in the design.

+### Introduced and emergent activity

+The distinction between facilitator designs and emergent activities is blurred.
+But it bears exploration because this allows a more detailed analyis of different aspects of agency.

+- tool support and design decisions allowing greater instrumental agency
+- we can see emergent use of GDPs as both practice and knowledge in the previous chapter
+- summary of cultural aspects

-Beyond the starting point, the focus shifts to the way participants appropriate and use these practices.
-Many outlined here were very minimal in embryonic form but extended significantly by participants.
+While the design was responsive to learner need as, The following section shifts focus to the way participants appropriate and use these practices.
+Some processes outlined here were very minimal in embryonic form but extended significantly by participants.

 However the focus should not solely rest on the emerging practices but on the measures that facilitators can encourage them.
 The following sections address these dimensions using a lens of inclusive pedagogy and authorial agency.

 ### Playtesting